barryvdh/laravel-debugbar/readme.md

 ## Installation

-Require this package in your composer.json and run composer update (or run `composer require barryvdh/laravel-debugbar:1.x` directly):
+Require this package with composer:

-    "barryvdh/laravel-debugbar": "1.*"
+    composer require barryvdh/laravel-debugbar

 After updating composer, add the ServiceProvider to the providers array in app/config/app.php